paulnakai/paulnakai.github.io/people.md

 <details>
     <summary> Motivating questions </summary>

 - **Belief vs. Behavior**.
 What drives the gaps between them?
-About how to live a good life, one's personal qualities, ?
+About living a good life, one's personal qualities, the best way to allocate one's time?
 When is that gap useful and not?
 How do beliefs and behavior reinforce and undermine each other?
 - **Motivation**.
 What balance of short-term vs. long-term desires leads to a maximally satisfying life?
 What does this balance look like over the course of a day, week, year?
 When are people *actually* successful at prioritizing long-term over short-term?
 - **Awareness**.
 How accurately do we diagnose what makes us happy?
 How many of our behaviors do we choose?
-Are we correct about what most influences our behavior and how we affect others?
+Are we correct about what most influences our behavior and how we influence others'?
 How can we raise our awareness of all of these things?
 </details>

 ## Media